Nasim-Sami/Nasim-Sami/README.md

 - 👋 Hi, I’m @Nasim-Sami
 - 👀 I’m interested in Robotics and AI.
-- 🌱 I’m currently learning Reinforcement Learning.
+- 🌱 I’m currently learning to make projects using ROS2 and gazebo.
 - 💞️ I’m looking to collaborate on RL and Robotics projects.
 - 📫 How to reach me nasimulsami752@gmail.com
-- ⚡ Fun fact: I dream of designing AI robot that can joke better than me.

 <!---
 Nasim-Sami/Nasim-Sami is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.